 The exception to this is in states where CBD products are made from hemp.
 They may contain trace amounts of THC, which can show up on a drug test.
 This is because drug tests screen for the presence of THC, not CBD.

-Drug tests screen for things like cocaine, heroin, LSD, marijuana, opioids, not CBD.
+The drug tests screen for things like cocaine, heroin, LSD, marijuana, opioids, not CBD.

 Some drug tests look for what is called a “CBD metabolite.”
 These tests have been used more frequently as it’s proven that CBD can interfere with the THC metabolite testing.